Logarithmic divergent specific heat from high-temperature series expansions: application to the two-dimensional XXZ Heisenberg model: Interpolation Method

-Now we define the procedure to measure the quality of a given set of parameters $\{\beta_c, A\}$.
-From the $R$-HTSE to order $n$ we get $n+1$ PAs, defined with the convention that the denominator polynomial starts with 1.
-Then, we discard the PAs with real poles in the range $[0,\beta_c]$.
-We are left with $N_\P$ physical PAs, denoted by $\P_i$ with $i=1..N_\P$, and count how many of them coincide at $\beta_m = \delta \beta_c$ with $\delta > 1$, because a regular function at $\beta_c$ should be regular beyond the critical point.
+Now we define the procedure to measure the quality of a given $R$-HTSE, defined by a set of parameters $\{\beta_c, A\}$.
+From the $R$-HTSE to order $n$ we get the standard $n+1$ PAs, defined with the convention that the denominator polynomial starts with 1.
+Then, we discard all the PAs with real poles in the range $[0,\beta_c]$ and we are left with $N_\P$ physical PAs, denoted by $\P_i$ with $i=1..N_\P$.
+The next step is to count how many of them coincide at $\beta_m = \delta \beta_c$ with $\delta > 1$, because a regular function at $\beta_c$ should be regular beyond the critical point.
 Throughout the article, we use $\delta = 1.05$.
-Since the $R$-HTSE starts at order 1 (the $c_v$-HTSE starts at order 2, and the $c_v^s$-HTSE starts at order 1), we discard the PA with a constant numerator.
+Since the $R$-HTSE starts at order 1 in $\beta$ (the $c_v$-HTSE starts at order 2, and the $c_v^s$-HTSE starts at order 1), we discard the PA with a constant numerator (order 0).
 We then define a quality function $Q$ as